Asia: A strategic priority

 In early 2009, BLOOM set up an office in Hong Kong, because few places have such a catastrophic environmental record.
-Hong Kong’s waters, once alive with manta rays, green sea turtles, Hong Kong groupers, Chinese Bahaba and hammerhead sharks, have been exploited to such an extent that fisheries have collapsed, and the ecosystem’s productivity has been lost.
+Hong Kong’s waters, once alive with manta rays, green sea turtles, Hong Kong groupers, Chinese Bahaba and hammerhead sharks, have been exploited to such an extent that fisheries have collapsed, and the ecosystem’s productivity has been almost lost.
 At the turn of the 21st century, the average weight of fish caught in Hong Kong was 10 grams; that is three times lighter than a sparrow.
 Moreover, Hong Kong’s waters are full of toxins and heavy metals.

 Unsustainable eating habits

 The hidden services nature provides, the true cost to the environment

 These staggering statistics mean that Hong Kong’s fish consumption (particularly of sharks, groupers, wrasses and snappers) by far exceeds the possible sustainable production levels of fisheries.
 Hong Kong alone consumes around 25% of the biological production capacity of reef fish for the whole of South-East Asia.
-On top of this, Hong Kong is the world’s greatest importer of shark fins, despite the fact that certain shark species are on the verge of extinction ( with up to 99.99% decline for some species in the Mediterranean).
+On top of this, Hong Kong is the world’s greatest importer of shark fins, despite the fact that certain shark species are on the verge of extinction (with up to 99.99% decline for some species in the Mediterranean).

 Our action for sharks

-BLOOM’s actions in Hong Kong are focused on sharks, with the aim of educating children and the public.
+BLOOM’s actions in Hong Kong are mainly focused on sharks, with the aim of educating children and the public.
 We work with visionary private partners who have understood that the world has fallen into an unprecedented ecological crisis, and that unprepared societies will be the first to suffer.

 After a long collaboration with the University of Hong Kong and an in-depth study on Hong Kong’s shark consumption habits(read the study Survey on shark consumption habits and attitudes in Hong-Kong_April 2011), BLOOM conducted an awareness campaign targeting luxury hotels, in order to persuade them to stop selling shark products.

-Just three years after the establishment of the Hong Kong office, BLOOM’s actions have known phenomenal success
+Just three years after the establishment of the Hong Kong office, BLOOM’s actions on sharks have known phenomenal success.